m1griffin/arrayfunc/docs/ArrayFunc.rst

 In this set of tests, all arithmetic error checking was disabled (not the default state) and SIMD acceleration was enabled (the normal default).
-The values here are relative to the default (see the above table).
+The values here are relative to the default (see the above table), where values less than 1 are slower, and values above 1 are faster.

+Floating point SIMD operations are only enabled when error checking is disabled.
-This data may be of some use when estimating if any useful performance gains can be made in your specific application by disabling error checking in order to enable SIMD operations in cases where SIMD is not compatible with error checking.
+This data may be of some use when estimating if any useful performance gains can be made in your specific application by disabling error checking.
 It is not recommended to disable math error checking without good reason.

-It will be noted that some functions which do error checking when SIMD is enabled will also be slightly faster.
+It will be noted that some integer operations which use SIMD are also slightly faster when error checking is disabled due to reduced checking overhead.

 Effect of turning error checking off and leaving SIMD on for functions with both.